Cushion Options and Characteristics

 Ability to easily add or remove filling from our puffy cushions can be helpful not only for adjusting to comfort preferences but also for compensating for possible packing down and firmness loss that can occur with use.
 Packing down of our puffy back cushions is unlikely to be a problem unless the cushions get heavy use.
 Seat cushions with this kind of filling might need occasional addition of filling for the first few years (once or twice a year?) even with moderate use.
 Another disadvantage of the puffy cushions is that the loose fiber filling is relatively combustible, compared with solid polyurethane foam filling; all of the filling in our standard (all foam) cushions passes the California 117 standard for fire-resistance.

-Two months after receiving this Virginia-model set, our customer commented that it was just as comfortable as a sofa that cost them as much as both the sofa and the loveseat from us combined.
-He and his wife chose the 2"-higher back and the puffy back cushions, with the standard seat foam, and they took advantage of the ability to adjust the firmness of the puffy back cushions.
+Two months after receiving the above Virginia-model set, our customer commented that it was just as comfortable as a sofa that had cost them as much as both the sofa and the loveseat from us combined.
+He and his wife chose the puffy back cushions, with the standard foam seats and the 2"-higher back, and they took advantage of the ability to adjust the firmness of the puffy back cushions.

-As you see here, our puffy back cushions can look neat (as opposed to the rumpled look shown above) when not subjected to a very relaxed kind of sitting/reclining.
+As you see here, our puffy back cushions can look neat (as opposed to the rumpled look shown above) when not subjected to a very relaxed kind of sitting/reclining; or they can be made neat again after becoming rumpled, by means of some simple straightening up.
+And our foam-filled seat cushions almost always look neat.

 Please note that it's good to turn your cushions over and rotate their positions occasionally to prevent distortion, especially if somebody tends to sit in the same place on a sofa regularly.
 Do this more frequently if a grown-up's weight is on a cushion's edge much of the time.